ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 ---------------------------------------------------

 Developing teachers subject knowledge is a core component of Initial Teacher Training (Department for Education, “Initial Teacher Training (ITT): Core Content Framework” and “Teachers’ Standards”).
 In 2016 Sentance and Csizmadia surveyed 300 Computing teachers in the UK (Sentance and Csizmadia).
 The biggest concern computing teachers had was "sufficient subject knowledge".
+(This research is ageing and may not reflect current trends)

 ### Definition of Computing Subject knowledge and skills